Being evicted from a Scottish secure tenancy

 COVID-19: Changes to notice needed

-The Scottish Government has brought in new rules to extend the notice period required to be given to tenants before court action to obtain a decree for eviction can be started.
+The Scottish Government has brought in new rules to extend the notice period required to be given to tenants.
+This notice period must expire before any court action to obtain a decree for eviction can be started.

 The eviction process follows these steps:

-you and anyone living in your house who is over 16 will be sent a notice of proceedings
+you and anyone living in your home who is over 16 will be sent a notice of proceedings (people who are sent this notice are sometimes called qualifying occupiers)

 your landlord will start legal proceedings and you will be sent a summons telling you when your case will be heard at court